For everyone wanting to know more about hidden non-vegan food and ingredients in your food

 Beer and wine

-Most beers and wines are labelled nowadays but you can also check this website to see if your drink is suitable for vegans – https://www.barnivore.com/
+Nowadays, beers and wines are labelled but you can also check this website to see if your drink is suitable for vegans – https://www.barnivore.com/

 This should give you a good insight into what to check at the back of certain products in the ingredients list.
 Most modern foods use alternatives but you should still double-check if there are any hidden non-vegan ingredients in your food.